 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include the police or Channel, the government's programme for identifying and supporting individuals at risk of becoming involved with or supporting terrorism, or the local authority children's social care team.
+This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.

-The DfE also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
+The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
 Note that this is not for use in emergency situations.

-In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you:

-- Think someone is in immediate danger - Think someone may be planning to travel to join an extremist group - See or hear something that may be terrorist-related
+- In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: Think someone is in immediate danger - Think someone may be planning to travel to join an extremist group - See or hear something that may be terrorist-related

-7.6 If you have a concern about mental health
+If you have a concern about mental health